projectatomic/nulecule/README.md

 1. Create the file `answers.conf` with these contents:

-    This sets up the values for the two configurable paramaters (image and hostport) and indicates that kubernetes should be the orchestration provider.
+    This sets up the values for the two configurable parameters (image and hostport) and indicates that kubernetes should be the orchestration provider.

         [general]
         provider = kubernetes